 Photography: Athena Picture Agency,

-Finally, I’d like to extend a warm welcome to the directors, management, players and staff from Hull City who have made the trip to Wales for today’s game.
+Finally, I’d like to extend a warm welcome to the directors, management, players, staff and from Millwall who have made the trip to Wales for today’s game.

 Enjoy the game,